Kaduna State: Local government areas

-Kidnapping

-On 11 March 2021, thirty students were kidnapped in Kaduna State, when gunmen attacked the Federal College of Forestry Mechanization.
-This was the fourth school kidnapping in Nigeria in 2021, and also the fifth school attack.
-On 20 April 2021, in another bloody raid by bandits on the students and staffs of the Greenfield University kidnapped 23 students and killed 5 of them. presently, the state is facing securities challenges.
-The governor is working with all the security personnel to find lasting solutions.

 Economics

-The Kaduna State economy was ranked 15th largest state in Nigerian economy from 2002 to 2008, and it made up 3.3% of Nigerian GDP.
+The Kaduna State economy was ranked 15th largest state in the Nigerian economy from 2002 to 2008, and it made up 3.3% of Nigerian GDP.
 While agriculture contributed 30% of SGDP in Kaduna.
 Kaduna state cultivate cotton and peanuts (groundnuts) for exporting and domestic extraction of Peanut oil.
-In the state there is National Institute of Leather and Technology, to improve modern technology and traditional method.
+In the state, there is the National Institute of Leather and Technology, to improve modern technology and traditional method.

 Media

-In Kaduna State there are many means of communication through mass media, broadcasting, internet communication and banking transaction.
-In Kaduna State there are 21 radio stations and more than four television stations broadcasting.
+In Kaduna State, there are many means of communication through mass media, broadcasting, internet communication and banking transactions.
+In Kaduna State, there are 21 radio stations and more than 4 television stations broadcasting.
 Many of them are owned by the state government or federal government, and a few are private.
-The following is a list of radio stations in Kaduna.
+The following is a list of radio stations in Kaduna:

 Ethnic groups

-Kaduna State is populated by about 59 to 63 different ethnic groups, if not more, with the exactitude of the number requiring further verification through field work.
+Kaduna State is populated by about 59 to 63 different ethnic groups, if not more, with the exactitude of the number requiring further verification through fieldwork.
 The question as in the last paragraph with the Hausa and Fulani as the dominant ethnic groups followed by at least 60 others.
 These groups include: